 Stay Safe During a Winter Storm

 Winter storms can be dangerous.
-They bring extremely cold temperatures, heavy snow, and ice, which can lead to power failures, loss of communication services, and dangerous road conditions.
+They can bring extremely cold temperatures, heavy snow, and ice, which can lead to power failures, loss of communication services, and dangerous road conditions.

 - Dress for the weather.